adelplanque/postgis-geohash/README.md

 If `geometry` is a POINT geometry, compute geohash, return `NULL` value for others geometries.
 Geohash is encoding over bits 2^59 to 2^(59-deep+1).
 Bit 2^59 is for the first split according to latitude, bit 2^58 for the first split according to longitude.

 Over bits are set to 0.

+#### ReverseGeohashAsInt64 ####

+    FUNCTION ReverseGeohashAsInt64(geom geometry, deep int4 DEFAULT 64)
+    RETURNS INT8

+Like `GeohashAsInt64` but bits are in reverse order.
+Bit 2^0 is for the first split according to latitude, bit 2^1 for the first split according to longitude, ...

+Over bits are set to 0.